Theme: Myofascial influence in sport and wellness.

 Relationship between practice and theory: 50/50.

-Accreditation: applied for 24 studypoints at NGS (Netherlands)
+Accreditation: Granted for 18 studypoints at NGS (Netherlands)

 Course location: in consultation for Curacao, Aruba, Bonaire St Martin and the Surinam.
 Also possible in-company